-We want to make it easier for you and everyone else to find the replacement teeth you need and at an accessible cost, which is why in this article we’ll cover the following information:
+We want to make it easier for you to find the replacement teeth you need and get financial support for dental care, which is why in this article we'll take a look at how to get:

 - Free dental work for veterans